laristra/portage/doc/concepts.md

 Not all components of Portage are available with non-Cartesian coordinate systems.

-More details are given in the @ref coordinate_systems section.
+More details are given in the coordinate_systems.pdf file.

 <br>